hi-paris/XPER/README.md

 **XPER (eXplainable PERformance)** is a methodology designed to measure the specific contribution of the input features to the predictive performance of any econometric or machine learning model.
+XPER is built on Shapley values from game theory and interpretability tools developed in machine learning but with the distinct objective of focusing on model performance (AUC, $R^2$) and not on model predictions ($\hat{y}$).
+XPER has as a special case the standard explainability method in Machine Learning (SHAP).

 ## Install